UJTech-Projects/Stockanalysisltp/DEPLOYMENT.md

-# Deployment Guide for StockTrackerUJ
+# Deployment Guide for StockEyeUJ

 This guide covers deploying the backend to **Render.com** and setting up **GitHub Actions** for cron jobs and health checks.